bukhondziweni19/PORA-Assignment/README.md

 The SIT-CVaR model achieves a 54 percent improvement in Sharpe ratio over the equal weight benchmark at the 50 stock scale, confirming the original paper's central claim.

-The SIT-CVaR model achieves a 54 percent improvement in Sharpe ratio over the equal weight benchmark at the 50 stock scale, confirming the original paper's central claim.

-The SIT-CVaR model achieves a 54 percent improvement in Sharpe ratio over the equal weight benchmark at the 50 stock scale, confirming the original paper's central claim.

 ---

 ### Requirements